Geodesic-transitive graphs with large diameter: Polar Grassmann Graphs

-We then calculate the number of these orbits, or equivalently, how many ways there are to choose the vectors $ x_i $, $ y_{i'} $ such that $ B(x_i,y_{i'})=1 $, so that, the relation (R1) is determined.
-For convenience, we classify $ L $ into different types.
-The {\it type} of $ L:(X_0,X_{1},\ldots,X_{m}) $ is defined to be the tuple
+We then calculate the number of these orbits, or equivalently, how many ways there are to determine a set of relations in (RI).
+We divide geodesics into different types.
+The {\it type} of $ L:(X=X_0,X_{1},\ldots,X_{m}=Y) $ is defined to be the tuple $ \t= (t_{1},\ldots,t_{m})$ where each